The difference between stomach flu and the flu

 Symptoms of dehydration include weakness, dizziness upon standing, rapid heart rate, and decreased urination.

-Dehydration can be treated at urgent care centers like GoHealth Urgent Care with IV fluids and anti-nausea medications.
+Dehydration can be treated at urgent care centers with IV fluids and anti-nausea medications.

 However, if you have a fever or severe localized abdominal pain or pain concentrated in one area, you may be sent to the Emergency Department for advanced imaging and lab testing to make sure it’s not something more serious.